What is the Chalcedonian Creed of A.D. 451?

 The fact that 318 eastern bishops had supported the creed did not stop those who taught the heresy.
 In fact, the Nicene Creed motivated them to more fervently support their false teaching.
 In reaction, faithful Christians such as Athanasius continued to defend the truth that Christ was and is our eternal God.

 The Council at Chalcedeon in A.D.
 451 was convened to address the growing Arian heresy, as well as the Nestorian and Eutychian heresies.
-The Nestorian heresy claimed that Christ was both God and man in one body.
+The Nestorian heresy states that Christ was two separate persons in one body.
+He was the person of God and the person of a man.
 He had two separate natures and two wills which shared one body.
 The Eutychian heresy taught that Christ was divine and human; but the human nature was essentially absorbed into the divine nature, thus denying that Christ was truly divine and human.
 In response the Council at Chalcedon taught that Christ was completely divine and completely human.
 This truth is commonly expressed as Christ is one hundred percent God and one hundred percent human.
 The Chalcedonian creed states that Jesus is completely God and man . . .

 . . . our Lord Jesus Christ, the same perfect in Godhead and also perfect in manhood; truly God and truly man, of a reasonable (rational) soul and body; consubstantial with the Father according to the Godhead, and consubstantial with us according to the Manhood; in all things like unto us, without sin . . .